Associate Professor of History

 August 01, 2008 - May 01, 2009

-I believe strongly in a rigorous, interactive, and Socratic classroom environment.
-My courses confront issues that have been hotly debated for centuries; my goal, therefore, is to provide my students with a vocabulary and an analytical framework that allow them to grapple with these questions on their own.
-I expect them, in many cases, to leave my class with more open questions than they arrived with—my job is to complicate their understandings of the world, to break down preconceptions and easy assumptions.
 As I often remind my students, I care far more about how they think than what they know.
+I believe in a rigorous, interactive classroom environment.
+My courses confront issues that have been hotly debated for centuries; my goal is to provide my students with a vocabulary and an analytical framework that allow them to grapple with these questions on their own.
+I expect students to leave my class with more open questions than they arrived with—my job is to complicate their understandings of the world, to break down preconceptions and easy assumptions.

 I teach the following courses here at SU: Nations and Nationalism in World History; Modern European History: 1789 to the Present; Historiography; Eurabian Nights: A History of Europe's Muslims; History of Human Rights; History of Western Humanitarianism; The "Ins and Outs" of Modern French History; Transnational History (Capstone Research Seminar); Doing Good and Doing It Well: The Theory and Practice of Philanthropy (First-Year Seminar)

-I'm finishing a book manuscript that addresses how and why local community actors in France began to advocate for North African migrant rights in the decades following the Second World War.
+I'm finishing a book on how and why local community actors in France began to advocate for North African migrant rights in the decades following the Second World War.

 I'm also working on a project about Franco-Portuguese interactions in the 1960s, focusing on Franch activism against the human rights abuses of the Salazar regime, as well as diplomatic relations during decolonization.

-- “Ramadan in the Republic: Imperial Necessity and Religious Assistance in the Rhône Department” (French Cultural Studies, forthcoming special issue on “Religion and Culture in France”).
+- “Ramadan in the Republic: Imperial Necessity and Religious Assistance in the Rhône Department,” French Cultural Studies, Vol. 28, No. 1, February 2017.